 Day 2: Move More

 "Your daily calorie expenditure is much less when you're at home all day versus going to the office (or going anywhere!)," Galloway says.
-And you might've struggled to stick to a steady at-home workout schedule during lockdown.
+And you might struggle to stick to a steady at-home workout schedule.

 Make it your goal just to get off the couch and onto your feet.